PMBio/spaceTree/docs/index.md

 If the output is `TRUE`, then the installation was successful.
 If not, please check the error message and try to resolve the issue based on the pytorch, pytorch geometric and pyg-lib documentation.

 ### spaceTree Installation <a name="spacetree"></a>
-Once you completed the installation of the dependencies, you can install spaceTreeusing pip or from source.
+Once you completed the installation of the dependencies, you can install spaceTree using pip or from source.

 Installation with pip:
 ```bash